A cloud of speech bubbles spreading out from a microphone on a stand.

 Clearly offers up-to-date information

 As with any diagnosis, there can be new treatments and new findings happening during your journey.
-It can be hugely helpful to work with a urologist who knows about recent studies or new treatments.
+Some community members find it helpful to work with a healthcare provider who knows about recent studies or new treatments.
 One community member shared that he researched every urologist locally to see which ones were publishing research papers.
-This is 1 way to find out which doctors are committed to up-to-the-minute science.
+This is one way to find out which physicians are committed to up-to-the-minute science.

 “Up-to-date information and experience.”